the-pujon/JS-input-via-console/readme.md

 # N.B: Note That you can not use <u><b>on</b></u> and <u><b>question</b></u> function in a same js file.If you do then <u><b>question</b></u> will work first and if you write <u><b>on</b></u> first then it will never work

-With my little knowledge I tried to basics of readline function.
+I tried to write basics of readline function with my little knowledge and all data that I have found in google.
 Feel free to correction any of my mistake and contribute your knowledge of readline function in this repo